omerbsezer/MCP-Agent-Ollama/Readme.md

 # MCP Ollama Agent

-## Why this Repo?
-- **No need MCP client tool** app, **No need using Remote LLM APIs** (OpenAI, Claude, Bedrock), Use **Local PC LLM models** instead of LLM APIs.
-- MCP servers are normally connected to MCP Client tools (Claude, Cursor, Windsurf, VSCode).
-This repo doesn't have any MCP Client.
-- Instead of MCP client tool, this repo shows to connect MCP tools to Agent directly.
-- Agent can automatically uses MCP tools, it speeds up automation and agent can use MCP tools independently.

-## What is This Repo: MCP Ollama Agent?
 - App runs GUI using Streamlit.
 - To connect each MCP tools, agents are implemented for each tool.
 - PraisonAI library is used to run agent, MCP and Ollama together.